Standards and testing

 Dynamic impact test

-The dynamic impact test is designed to simulate an intruder trying to kick through a security door window.
+The dynamic impact test is designed to simulate an intruder trying to kick through a security door window, using a bag weighing more than 40kg.
 To pass the test, a screen must withstand five impacts of

 -